 A WWE film!
 Now I don’t know recent wrestlers, but Wade Barrett turns out to be a reasonable adversary for Scott’s former U.S Federal Agent.
 They have two big fights, and though my Art of Action watching has made me very aware of the use of jackets and crash mats, I enjoyed them.
 Eliminators doesn’t make a whole lot of sense as a title, but the film moves along briskly and looks decent.

-Ninja contains a younger Atkins, looking very fresh-faced.
+Ninja contains a younger, fresh-faced Atkins.
 He’s sterner, and whilst he is ‘the good guy’, he isn’t mucking about.

 Some decent fights, but I don’t think there was enough agility of stealth for my liking.
 All four TMNT weapons though!